MaxVerevkin/wlr-which-key/README.md

 Keybindings may be single characters (e.g. `a`, `B`) or [xkb key labels](https://github.com/xkbcommon/libxkbcommon/blob/master/include/xkbcommon/xkbcommon-keysyms.h) (without the `XKB_KEY_` prefix, e.g. `Return`, `Insert`).
 Ctrl and Alt modifiers are supported (like `Ctrl+Return` or `Ctrl+Alt+a`).

+When executed a command will normally end the `wlr_which_key` process.
+If you want certain commands to keep the UI open after they execute then configure those specific commands with (`keep_open: true`).

 Example config:

 ```yaml